cdapio/cdap/README.md

 For more build options, please refer to the [build instructions](BUILD.md).

-## Quick Start
+## Getting Started

-Visit our web site for a [Quick Start](http://docs.cask.co/cdap/current/en/quickstart.html) that will guide you through installing CDAP and running an example that counts HTTP status codes and then modifying the example’s Java code to include counting client IP addresses.
+Visit our web site for a [Getting Started](http://docs.cask.co/cdap/current/en/getstarted.html) that will guide you through installing CDAP and running an example application.

 ## Where to Go Next